Amet13/ODYSSEY/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have run `./Scripts/build.sh` and the build succeeds
 - [ ] I have updated relevant documentation
 - [ ] I have added appropriate logging with emoji indicators
-- [ ] My changes are backward compatible
+- [ ] My changes follow the project's coding standards
 - [ ] I have tested the CLI version if applicable

 ## 🔗 Related Issues